 2. Quality Assurance Team

-The QA team knows how the software should work and how to identify defects.
+The QA testing team knows how the software should work and how to identify defects.
 They view the software from a different perspective and ensure it functions properly within the larger system.

 Unit Testing Checklist